-At times, when the network connection switches from being unavailable to accessible, the server may not be able to sync all the emails in the .ost file which in turn obstructs important mailing functions like sending and receiving of messages, deletion of mails etc. In other words, synchronization issues may arise that can lead to sudden crash of the Microsoft Outlook application or may also cause it to hang or slowdown to a considerable extent.
+At times, when the network connection transitions from being unavailable to accessible, the server may encounter difficulties in syncing all the emails in the .ost file.
+This can impede essential email functions such as sending and receiving messages, as well as deleting emails.
+In other words, synchronization issues may arise, potentially leading to the sudden crash of the Microsoft Outlook application or causing it to hang or slow down significantly.

 Here are some of the quick workarounds to resolve synchronization issues with your exchange mailbox server –